Scheduling General Education Quantification Courses

 |MATH 018||14% or higher ALEKS score /MATH 003|

 |MATH 033||30% or higher ALEKS score /MATH 004|

 |MATH 034||30% or higher ALEKS score /MATH 004|

 |MATH 036||30% or higher ALEKS score /MATH 004|

 |MATH 200||14% or higher ALEKS score /MATH 003|

 |PHIL 012||NO PREPARATION SUGGESTED*|

-**Although PHIL 010 (GH) Critical Thinking and Argument is not a quantification course, it has been suggested to help prepare for PHIL 012 (GQ) Symbolic Logic.
+*Although PHIL 010 (GH) Critical Thinking and Argument is not a quantification course, the Department of Philosophy suggests it to prepare for PHIL 012 (GQ) Symbolic Logic.

 **STAT 100 (GQ) Statistical Concepts and Reasoning has been suggested to help students who have no background in statistics and express concern about their ability to handle college-level mathematics.

 Questions regarding these suggestions should be directed to the appropriate department.